 151. PROGRAMMING II.
 (3) Fall, Spring.
 A continuation of 150.
-Concepts covered include multi-dimensional arrays, strings, classes, pointers, and files.
+Concepts covered include multi-dimensional arrays, strings, files, classes, pointers, and dynamic memory allocation.
 Prerequisite: COMP 150.

 170. SOFTWARE DEVELOPMENT.
 (5) Fall, Spring.
 Intended primarily for computing and engineering majors.
 Designing and writing modular program solutions using the C++ programming language.
 Advanced programming concepts such as multi-dimensional arrays, classes, pointers, and files.
 A math ACT score of 27 or higher is recommended to take this course.
 Students with less preparation should take COMP 150/151 rather than 170.

 245. DATA STRUCTURES.
 (3) Fall, Spring.
 Major structures used for storing data on computer systems.
 Strings, stacks, queues, recursion, linked lists, trees, and graphs.
 Major searching and sorting algorithms.
 Analysis of algorithms.
 Prerequisite: COMP 170 or 150/151.

 268. COMPUTER ARCHITECTURE AND ASSEMBLER PROGRAMMING.
 (3) Fall, Spring.
 Machine and assembly language programming with emphasis on computer architecture, data representation, addressing techniques, instruction formats, and logic design.
 Prerequisite: COMP 170 or 150/151.